 In practice, however, the body cannot be considered independent due to the election of its members by and its dependence on the executive branch.
 All the board members are appointed by the President, and the members do not have sufficient guarantees against interference by the Government as well as lacking criminal and administrative immunities as such.
-The Institution does not have a pluralistic structure; its members are completely far from reflecting social diversity; and since there is only one woman on the board, its composition goes completely against the principles of gender equality.
-None of the members has any experience or competence as regards discrimination or human rights in general.
+The Institution does not have a pluralistic structure; its members are completely far from reflecting social diversity; and since there are only two women on the board, its composition goes completely against the principles of gender equality.
+As of 2021, few members have any experience or competence as regards discrimination or human rights in general.

 The body's lack of independence had been voiced by several stakeholders following the adoption of the Law on the Human Rights and Equality Institution of Turkey in its original form.
 Local human rights groups drew attention to the Institution's failure to comply with the UN Paris Principles, which require that national equality bodies are structurally, functionally and financially independent.
-The European Commission concluded that the equality body's 'functional, structural and financial independence has not been ensured in line with the Paris Principles and the EU acquis, '331 In addition, ECRI stated that it is 'strongly concerned about the insufficient level of independence' of the Institution, noting that the Law on the Human Rights and Equality Institution of Turkey provides that the Institution shall be 'associated with the Prime Minister' and that the members of the new body shall be selected by the executive branch, which 'is incompatible with ECRI's standards on independence'.
-332 Following Turkey's transition to the so-called presidential system and the amendments made to the Law on the Human Rights and Equality Institution of Turkey, which now authorises the President to unilaterally appoint all 11 members of the Board, concerns about the Institution's lack of independence are heightened.
-Following the amendment in 2017, ECRI reiterated its criticism and stated that 'the executive should not have a decisive influence in any stage of the process for the selection of the persons holding leadership positions in the equality body.'333 As of 31 December 2020, although nearly four years have passed since its establishment, the Institution still has not initiated the process of accreditation by the Global Alliance for National Human Rights Institutions (GANHRI).334 It is one of five members of the European Network of National Human Rights Institutions (ENNHRI) that has not been accredited by GANHRI.335
+The European Commission concluded that the equality body's 'functional, structural and financial independence has not been ensured in line with the Paris Principles and the EU acquis.'378 In addition, ECRI stated that it is 'strongly concerned about the insufficient level of independence' of the Institution, noting that the Law on the Human Rights and Equality Institution of Turkey provides that the Institution shall be 'associated with the Prime Minister' and that the members of the new body shall be selected by the executive branch, which 'is incompatible with ECRI's standards on independence'.
+379 Following Turkey's transition to the so-called presidential system and the amendments made to the Law on the Human Rights and Equality Institution of Turkey, which now authorises the President to unilaterally appoint all 11 members of the Board, concerns about the Institution's lack of independence are heightened.
+Following the amendment in 2017, ECRI reiterated its criticism and stated that 'the executive should not have a decisive influence in any stage of the process for the